dine909/showrec/README.md

 ## Output Files

-Files are saved in MP3 format with automatic naming:
+Files are saved in MP3 format with automatic naming based on recording start time:
 - Format: `bassdrive_YYYYMMDD_HHMM.mp3`
 - Example: `bassdrive_20250924_1430.mp3`
+- **Note**: Timestamp reflects when recording actually begins, not when script starts

 ## Monitoring and Logging